It is important that both the client and the therapist have a clear understanding of the massage therapy policies and procedures.

 Cell Phones and Music Players - Cell phones and music playing devices should be turned off before entering the "It's a Great Day" office because of the need to maintain a quiet and relaxed environment for ourselves during our scheduled session, as well as for the benefit of other customers that are receiving massage sessions at the same time.

-Returned Checks - Dealing with a returned check is a very time-comsuming and costly process, so we ask that the client use other accepted methods of payment if there is uncertainty about the availiability of funds in their checking account at the time of their massage session.
+Returned Checks - Cash or Card only, please.
+Dealing with a returned check is a very time-comsuming and costly process, so we ask that the client use other accepted methods of payment if there is uncertainty about the availiability of funds in their checking account at the time of their massage session.
 A $20 fee will be charged to the client in the event of a returned check due to insufficient funds.

 Scope of Practice